- Articles | Series

 - My Membership

-Distinguished Professionals to be Recognized at 9th Annual VES Summit
+Distinguished VFX Practitioners to be Recognized at Exclusive Celebration

 About the Visual Effects Society

 The Visual Effects Society is a professional global honorary society dedicated to advancing the arts, sciences and applications of visual effects and to upholding the highest standards and procedures for the visual effects profession.
 It is the entertainment industry's only official organization representing the extended global community of visual effects practitioners, including supervisors, artists, producers, technology developers, educators and studio executives.
-VES’ 3,600+ members in more than 35 countries worldwide contribute to all areas of entertainment – film, television, commercials, animation, music videos, games, new media and special venues.
+VES’ more than 3,800 members in 35 countries worldwide contribute to all areas of entertainment – film, television, commercials, animation, music videos, games and new media.